 To file a successful claim in Ohio, the employee must prove:

 - He or she is an employee of the employer (as opposed to an independent contractor, etc.)

 - The injury was accidental (intentional torts are not covered)

 - The injury occurred in the course of, and arising out of the employment

 The BWC will approve or deny your claim within 28 days.
 If your claim is approved, you will be compensated based on your injury and your earnings prior to the injury, though there are annual minimum and maximum rates that may apply.

 What Should I Do if My Claim Is Disallowed?

 If your claim is disallowed, you have the right to appeal the decision to the Ohio Industrial Commission, but you have only 14 days to do so.
 There are three levels of appeals within the Commission, and if those decide against you, you may file an appeal to the Court of Common Pleas.
 Through all of this, you may represent yourself, but an attorney can be immensely effective in preparing documents, filing on time, and representing you against opposing counsel and in front of the Commission.

-Don't Miss Out on Needed Benefits - Receive a Free Claim Review from an Ohio Attorney
+Don't Miss Out on Workers' Compensation Benefits - Speak with an Attorney Today

 Workers' compensation is often crucial to recovery and making ends meet after an injury, but it also involves a lot of paperwork and strict deadlines.
-Let an attorney familiar with the workers' compensation laws in Ohio provide a free claim evaluation so you can feel more informed and better prepared.
+Talk to a local personal injury attorney familiar with Ohio workers' compensation laws to be better informed of your rights when it comes to receiving workers' compensation benefits.